Dillian Whyte: Whyte vs. Chisora

+Rise up the ranks

 In April 2017 it was announced that Whyte would headline a card at The O2 Arena on 3 June 2017.
 Whyte listed Bryant Jennings, Mariusz Wach, Artur Szpilka and Gerald Washington as potential opponents.
 On 14 April, Washington put his name forward wanting to get back into the world title mix following his failed attempt to dethrone WBC heavyweight champion Deontay Wilder in February 2017.
 On 19 April, Matchroom Boxing revealed Whyte's opponent would be 37 year old former world title challenger Mariusz Wach (33–2, 17 KOs).
 The fight was to take place live on Sky Sports and would also feature younger talents including Reece Bellotti, Ted Cheeseman and Lawrence Okolie.
 The fight was postponed on 16 May due to Whyte injuring his foot.
 There was no immediate mention as to when the fight would be rescheduled for.

 In early June, promoter Eddie Hearn of Matchroom Boxing confirmed that Whyte would be making his US debut in the Summer of 2017 in order to earn himself a potential world title shot by the end of the year.
 On 25 July, Hearn announced that Whyte would fight 44 year old former world title challenger Michael Grant (48–7, 36 KOs), who was on a three fight losing streak since 2013.
 Grant had only fought once since October 2014, which took place in April 2017 in a KO loss to Krzysztof Zimnoch.
 Grant unsuccessfully challenged then unified heavyweight champion Lennox Lewis in 2000.
 The fight lasted less than six minutes.
 The announcement received a lot of criticism and bad press from the media and fans.
 Two days later, Grant confirmed the fight was cancelled.
 On 6 August, after struggling to find an opponent, Hearn revealed that Whyte would fight 15-year veteran Malcolm Tann (24–5, 13 KOs) in a scheduled eight-round fight on the undercard of Terence Crawford vs. Julius Indongo.
 Whyte knocked Tann down four times en route to winning the fight via TKO in round three.
 Whyte admitted he needed a bigger challenge towards the end of the year before a potential world title fight.